Chris Hemsworth: Career

-Early work (2002–2010)
+2002–2010: Early work

 Hemsworth started his career by appearing in several television series.
 In 2002, Hemsworth starred in three episodes of fantasy television series Guinevere Jones as King Arthur, as well as making an appearance in soap opera series Neighbours and one episode of Marshall Law.
 The following year, he appeared in an episode of The Saddle Club.
 In 2004, Hemsworth auditioned for the role of Robbie Hunter in Australian soap opera Home and Away.
 He did not receive the part, but was subsequently recalled for the part of Kim Hyde.
 He moved to Sydney to join the cast, appearing in 171 episodes of the series.
 He left the cast of Home and Away on 3 July 2007.
 Hemsworth later remarked that although he became more visible after Home and Away, his work on a soap opera did not earn him respect within the film industry.

 Hemsworth was a contestant on the fifth season of Dancing with the Stars Australia, partnered with professional dancer Abbey Ross.
 The season premiered on 26 September 2006, and after six weeks, Hemsworth was eliminated on 7 November.
 Hemsworth's appearance in the franchise almost cost him the role of Thor, as producers of the Marvel film franchise feared fans would be put off.

 In 2009, Hemsworth played James T. Kirk's father, George Kirk, in the opening scenes of J. J. Abrams' film Star Trek.
 The role was initially offered to Matt Damon, who turned it down; Abrams appreciated Hemsworth taking on the role.
 Josh Tyler of CinemaBlend was impressed with Hemsworth, describing the actor's scene as the "best five minutes I've spent in a movie theater this year."
 The film was a box office success, grossing US$385.7 million.
-That same year, Hemsworth played the character Kale Garrity in the thriller A Perfect Getaway.
+That same year, Hemsworth played Kale Garrity in the thriller A Perfect Getaway.
 It received mixed reviews, but Hemsworth was praised for his "appropriately intimidating" performance of a "thuggish backpacker."
 Paul Young of Screen Rant also praised Hemsworth's performance as "solid."

 Hemsworth went on to play Sam in 2010's Ca$h alongside English actor Sean Bean, which was the first film he shot when he arrived in the United States.
 The film's director, Stephen Milburn Anderson, said Hemsworth had only been in the United States for six weeks when he had auditioned for the role, recalling, "Here's a guy who is young, has the right look, is a very good actor and, let's face it, he's beautiful.
 So I say, we need to get this guy in.
 I was very impressed".
 In November 2010, The Hollywood Reporter named Hemsworth one of the young male actors who are "pushing – or being pushed" onto the Hollywood "A-List".